Study of Religions

 Entry requirements

-Normally the entry requirement for this programme is a first class or upper second class undergraduate degree.
-In addition, the Faculty encourages students with an equivalent and appropriate professional qualification or significant and relevant professional experience to apply.
+Normally the entry requirement for this degree is a first class or upper second class undergraduate degree.
+In addition, enquiries are also welcome from students with an equivalent and appropriate professional qualification or significant and relevant professional experience.
+If you are unsure whether you would be accepted onto the MA you should contact the Programme Co-ordinator for an informal chat.
+Each application is assessed on its own merits.

 Months of entry